 Signals

 Signals are a way to interact with an agent through a thread.
-Instead of starting every interaction with agent.stream(), subscribe to a thread and send signals.
-Mastra either wakes the agent when the thread is idle or drops the signal into the running agent loop.
+Instead of starting every interaction with agent.stream(), subscribe to a thread and send messages or signals.
+Mastra either wakes the agent when the thread is idle, drops input into the running agent loop, or queues input for the next turn.

 QuickstartDirect link to Quickstart

-Subscribe to the thread before sending signals.
-The subscription receives the active stream when the signal wakes the agent or enters a running loop.
+Subscribe to the thread before sending messages.
+The subscription receives the active stream when the message wakes the agent or enters a running loop.

 const subscription = await agent.subscribeToThread({